 When you know how to reheat pizza in an oven to keep it fresh and crisp, leftover pizza is always a great treat for you.

-Do not be disappointed with what you see; just read the article carefully, and you will know how to make the day-old pizza crispy again with an oven.
+Do not be disappointed with what you see; just read the article carefully, and you will know how to make the day-old pizza warm and crispy again with an oven.

 Steps Of Reheating Pizza In An Oven

 Although pizzas are available in many types, they can get reheated in pretty much the same way.
 Here are some easy steps you should follow to get juicy and crispy reheated pizza as you want:

 1. Preheating The Oven: Turn on the oven and set it up to reach the desired reheating temperatures.

 2. Preparing A Baking Tray Or Rack: Take out a baking tray or rack.
 If baking rack, cover it with aluminum foil and apply some cooking oil to it.

 3. Place Pizza On The Tray Or Rack: Spread the pizza on the baking tray or rack and do not stack many layers of pizza.

 4. Reheat It: Place the baking tray or rack into the oven and wait for a while.
 Compared with leftover pizza, frozen pizza needs more time to be reheated.